 Assistive technology is a broad term used to describe any item, object, device or system that enables a person to perform a task that they would otherwise be unable to do, or increase the ease and safety in which certain tasks can be performed.
-Technology is becoming increasingly popular in the care setting aiding individuals with being more independent and safer.
+Technology is becoming increasingly popular in the care setting, aiding a person with being more independent and safer.

-Why not consider introducing some of the below ideas?
+Why not consider introducing some of the ideas below?

 - Motion sensitive lights triggered by a person moving around.
 They can help to prevent trips and falls in the dark. - Automated shut-off devices that can stop the gas supply if the gas has been left on, or turn off a cooker if it has been left on. - Water isolation devices that can turn off a tap if it is left running, to help prevent flooding. - Plugs that allow users to choose a certain water depth in a sink or bath.
 If the water goes above that level the plug opens and the water drains.
-They can also include a heat sensor that changes the colour of the plug when it reaches a certain temperature. - Fall sensors that can register if a person has fallen, and provide prompting for a person to respond.
+They can also include a heat sensor that changes the colour of the plug when it reaches a certain temperature.